What are the emerging opportunities for Ecommerce stores in 2019?

-Key Takeaway: SMS will be a crucial channel for cutting-edge brands in 2019, and the investment can easily pay for itself by reducing customer support inquiries.
+Key Takeaway: SMS will be a crucial channel for brands at the forefront of relational trends shaping ecommerce, and the investment can easily pay for itself by reducing customer support inquiries.

 1. Set expectations re time to reply.
 Having an auto reply does 2 things:

 - Confirms to the customer their message was indeed received

 - Tells the customer a range to time when a reply will be sent (e.g. in 2-3 hrs), so they are not sitting anxiously and waiting (this is a big advantage over live chat)